guigrpa/storyboard/README.md

 * Collapse/expand stories: click on the caret.
 Even when stories are collapsed, detect that they contain an error or warning thanks to a special icon.
 * Open attachments and exceptions: click on the folder icon.
 * Choose among 3 timestamp formats: UTC, local or relative to now: click on any timestamp.
+* Set reference timestamps: right-click or control-click on any timestamp.
 * Use quick find (case-insensitive) to highlight what you're looking for.
 * Squash identical, consecutive messages into a convenient summary line.
 * Configure when and how Storyboard *forgets* old logs and stories.